kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

         ARN can be used in forward action(both simplified schema and advanced schema), it must be an targetGroup created outside of k8s, typically an targetGroup for legacy application.
     !!!note "use ServiceName/ServicePort in forward Action"
         ServiceName/ServicePort can be used in forward action(advanced schema only).
+    !!!note "use ServiceNamespace in forward Action"
+        ServiceNamespace can be used in combination with ServiceName/ServicePort in forward action to reference a Service in a different namespace than the Ingress resource (advanced schema only).

     !!!warning ""
         [Auth related annotations](#authentication) on Service object will only be respected if a single TargetGroup in is used.